About our program

-GenesisCare recognises that one of the best ways of enhancing quality-of-care is to listen to and partner with people who have experienced cancer and its treatments.
-Using this experience, our consumers provide advice and make an active contribution as key partners in the planning, delivery and reform of our services, by working with us as part of the Voice of Customer Program.
+GenesisCare recognise that one of the best ways of helping enhance quality-of-care is the importance of listening, by partnering with people who have experienced cancer first-hand.
+Using this experience, our consumers offer advice and make an active contribution as key partners in the planning, delivery and reform of our services, by working with us as part of the Voice of Customer Program.

 The Consumer Advisory Committee (CAC) is part of the GenesisCare oncology governance structure.
-The Committee consists of patients who have experienced cancer and its treatments as well as carers who provide a unique perspective having careered for a someone experiencing cancer.
-The Committee provides advice and make an active contribution as key partners in the planning, delivery and reform of our services.
+The Committee consists of patients who have experienced cancer and its treatments as well as carers who provide a unique perspective having cared for someone experiencing cancer.
+The Committee offer advice and aim to help make a contribution as partners in the delivery of our services.